Medical Services Plan (MSP) for international students

 Suspend your MSP coverage

-- Put a hold on (“suspend”) your MSP account temporarily while you are traveling
+Put a hold on (“suspend”) your MSP account temporarily while you are traveling if you will be gone for more than 6 months

 - Call MSP and ask to talk to an Enrolment Specialist to temporarily suspend your account without paying while you travel.
 Tell MSP your departure and return date.
 During the temporary hold you will not be covered and you will not be charged.